zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

   - beginner
 published: true
 ---
-{: .notice--info}Note: This was written for a friend of mine who is taking a programming class.
+Note: This was written for a friend of mine who is taking a programming class.
+{: .notice--info}

 I'm going to define a simple function that takes two variables, adds `1` to the first, adds `2` to the second, stores the sum of them into a third variable and then prints that out.